emir4169/hueprism/README.md

 10: Outputs (Input 1) as a ASCII character.

-250: Skip next instruction if Input 1 is zero.
+249: Skips next instruction if (Input 1) is zero.

+250: Discards a value from the stack

 251: changes pointer move direction to be to the down